Plan your Visit to Leonardo da Vinci’s The Last Supper

 Don't Miss the Amazing San Maurizio al Monastero Maggiore

 If you've read this far, you must be a real art lover and therefore you deserve an extra tip, right?
-After all, seeing The Last Supper is just one of the cools things to do in Milan.
+After all, seeing The Last Supper is just one of the cool things to do in Milan.
 The gorgeous San Maurizio al Monastero Maggiore is just a few blocks down the street from Chiesa Santa Maria delle Grazie and its interior is a major highlight.
 Every square inch of the interior is covered in 16th-century frescoes.
 And entry is FREE!
 Make sure to walk through the little door on the left to see the stunning Hall of Nuns with more frescoes.
 And if you need even more, the courtyard behind the church contains remnants of the Roman-era wall (with a surviving tower) that once surrounded Milan.
 Fantastic!

 And Finally, a Few Last Supper Facts for Art and History Buffs